pvandervelde/mindvortex/src/posts/2023-06-09-Swerve-drive-body-focussed-control.md

-One way to improve the synchronization between the drive modules is apply the movement control at an indirect level, for instance on the robot body, and then to work out from there what the drive modules should be doing at any that given point in time along the transition trajectory.
+One way to improve the synchronization between the drive modules is apply the movement control at an indirect level, for instance on the robot body, and then to work out from there what the drive modules should be doing at any that given point in time along the transition profile.

 As with the previous approach I will use a
 [linear profile](https://github.com/pvandervelde/basic-swerve-sim/blob/103b321c471ced6c8865680d1e550ab4f5893526/swerve_controller/profile.py#L47)